RGB-Tools/RGB-Documentation/csv-w-btc.md

      * `tH_TWEAK(x)` = SHA-256(SHA-256(*TapTweak*) || SHA-256(*TapTweak*) || x)
      * `tH_BRANCH(x)` = SHA256(SHA-256(*TapBranch*) || SHA-256(*TapBranch*) || x)

-The proof of inclusion and uniqueness in the Taproot Script tree is constituted by only the Internal Key `P`.
+The proof of inclusion and uniqueness in the Taproot Script tree is only the internal key `P`.

 #### Tapret incorporation in pre-existing Script Path Spend

-To go through the construction of this more complex case we show below the structure of a taproot output Key `Q`, which in this example is constituted by a Key Path Spend with internal key `P` and a 3-script tree in the Script Path Spend.
+To move on to the construction of this more complex case, we show below the structure of a taproot output Key `Q`, which in this example consists of a Spend Key Path with internal key `P` and a 3-script tree in the Spend Script Path.

 ```
 +---+            +---+   +---+   +---+